 For most people, the ketones that form as a normal product of fat burning and weight loss are nothing to be concerned about because they are simply burned for energy by the body, and any excess are passed out of the body in the urine.
 In fact, while the brain normally uses glucose for energy, during exercise — and particularly during long-distance events like marathons, when glucose reserves may drop very low — the brain can use ketones for energy.
 Your liver makes extra ketones when glucose reserves are low so that your brain has enough energy.

-For people with Type 1 diabetes, however, having measurable amounts of ketones in the urine (or blood) is cause for concern.
-Ketones in a person with Type 1 diabetes may be a sign that his diabetes is out of control, he is ill or has an infection, or he is under extreme stress.
+For people with Type 1 diabetes, however, having measurable amounts of ketones in the urine or blood is cause for concern.
+Ketones in a person with Type 1 diabetes may be a sign that his diabetes is out of control, he is ill or has an infection or he is under extreme stress.
 Because above-normal levels of ketones in the blood can lead to diabetic ketoacidosis, a life-threatening condition, people with Type 1 diabetes who have measurable ketones in their blood or urine should speak with their diabetes educator or doctor promptly.

 Low-carbohydrate diets are sometimes called “ketotic” diets because they cause the body to burn mostly fat for energy (since the intake of carbohydrate is so low), which in turn causes the formation of ketones.
 Some people who follow low-carbohydrate diets periodically test their urine for ketones to see if fat-burning is indeed taking place.
 However, people who are losing weight on any diet might have a trace of ketones in their urine since a person who is losing weight is almost certainly burning and losing fat.

-With all the talk of ketones, some people have gotten the mistaken impression that ketones are a sort of magic bullet that melts fat from the body, no matter how much a person eats.
+With all the talk of ketones, some people have the mistaken impression that ketones are a sort of magic bullet that melt fat from the body, no matter how much a person eats.
 That’s simply not the case.
 Ketones are only by-products of the metabolism of fat and are markers that show that you are burning fat.
 They have no active role in burning fat or weight loss.
 In fact, ketone levels in people who are on low-carbohydrate diets are just barely above baseline, indicating they have no role in producing weight loss.
 The reason people lose weight on low-carbohydrate diets is not because of ketones; it’s because they have cut out a large food group from what they eat, and as a result, they end up eating fewer calories.

 Another unproven belief about both ketones and low-carbohydrate diets is that they suppress appetite, and that’s why people lose weight.
 Some scientists believe that the excess fat a person eats while on a low-carbohydrate diet has a satiating effect, causing people to eat less.
 Other experts believe that an elevated level of ketones causes a decrease in appetite, while still others believe that a high protein intake suppresses appetite.
 There are some studies in rats to suggest that elevated levels of protein during low-carbohydrate diets can cause a decrease in appetite, but so far, research on the effect of ketones and fat on appetite is inconclusive.